sainttlaurel/AI-POWERED-INVENTORY/README.md

 ## Notes

-This started as a **simple CRUD inventory project for a web dev class**, but I kept adding features until it turned into a full system with forecasting and a chatbot.
+This started as a **simple CRUD inventory project for a wasting time**, but I kept adding features until it turned into a full system with forecasting and a chatbot.

 Some parts could probably be refactored, but it works and was a great learning project.